 - Adjust Appearance – change the Size or Opacity or add counters

 - Sort Filters – change how filters are sorted on the gallery

 The Filtering feature in FooGallery Pro allows you to use your media tags or categories to add frontend filtering to your galleries.
 Users can then select the images they would like to see, based on the filter options provided.

 You can keep filtering simple, which just shows the various tags allocated to any of the images in the gallery.
 Or you can select Advanced.
 Here you will have options to change the size or opacity of the filters, depending on how many images fall under each.
-We’ve changes the opacity in the above demo.
 You can also add numbers to indicate how many images are in each filter.

 Advanced options also allow you to change the order of the filters.
 Plus you can select whether users can view one or more filters at the same time.
-In this demo, we’ve selected Multiple (Or), which lets you view images from different filters.
 You can find out more about the filtering settings here.

 The filtering feature is included in FooGallery Pro.

 Want to see more demos?
 Click here.